Growing food is like printing your own money.

 Fermenting the harvest is like super compounding interest!

-Leave 50 gr of onion skins and garlic skins (can also add the green leaves, if you have them) to soak for 24 hours in 1 liter of cold water.
+Leave 50 gr of onion skins and garlic skins (can also add the green leaves, if you have them) to soak for 24 hours in 1 litre of cold water.

 After one day, heat for 20 minutes, without reaching boiling point.